Rack railway: Riggenbach (1871)

 The Riggenbach rack system was invented by Niklaus Riggenbach working at about the same time as, but independently from Marsh.
 Riggenbach was granted a French patent in 1863 based on a working model which he used to interest potential Swiss backers.
 During this time, the Swiss Consul to the United States visited Marsh's Mount Washington Cog Railway and reported back with enthusiasm to the Swiss government.
 Eager to boost tourism in Switzerland, the government commissioned Riggenbach to build a rack railway up Mount Rigi.
-Following the construction of a prototype locomotive and test track in a quarry near Bern, the Vitznau–Rigi Railway opened on 22 May 1871.
+Following the construction of a prototype locomotive and test track in a quarry near Bern, the Vitznau–Rigi railway opened on 22 May 1871.
 The Riggenbach system is similar in design to the Marsh system.
 It uses a ladder rack, formed of steel plates or channels connected by round or square rods at regular intervals.
 The Riggenbach system suffers from the problem that its fixed ladder rack is more complex and expensive to build than the other systems.

-Following the success of the Vitznau–Rigi Railway, Riggenbach established the Maschinenfabrik der Internationalen Gesellschaft für Bergbahnen (IGB) – a company that produced rack locomotives to his design.
+Following the success of the Vitznau–Rigi railway, Riggenbach established the Maschinenfabrik der Internationalen Gesellschaft für Bergbahnen (IGB) – a company that produced rack locomotives to his design.

 Abt (1882)

 The Abt system was devised by Carl Roman Abt, a Swiss locomotive engineer.
 Abt worked for Riggenbach at his works in Olten and later at his IGB rack locomotive company.
 In 1885, he founded his own civil engineering company.
 During the early 1880s, Abt worked to devise an improved rack system that overcame the limitations of the Riggenbach system.
 In particular, the Riggenbach rack was expensive to manufacture and maintain and the switches were complex.
 In 1882, Abt designed a new rack using solid bars with vertical teeth machined into them.
-Two or three of these bars are mounted centrally between the rails, with the teeth rotationally offset.
+Two or three of these bars are mounted centrally between the rails, with the teeth of the pinions rotationally offset from each other to match.
 The use of multiple bars with offset teeth ensures that the pinions on the locomotive driving wheels are constantly engaged with the rack.
 The Abt system is cheaper to build than the Riggenbach because it requires a lower weight of rack over a given length.
 However the Riggenbach system exhibits greater wear resistance than the Abt.
 The first use of the Abt system was on the Harzbahn in Germany, which opened in 1885.
-The Abt system was also used for the construction of the Snowdon Mountain Railway in Wales from 1894 to 1896.
+It was also used on the Diakopto-Kalavryta railway in 1885, the Snowdon Mountain Railway in Wales from 1894 to 1896 and in 1893 by the Japanese Government Railways on the section between Yokokawa and Karuizawa in the Usui Pass.
+It is used today on the Ikawa Line of the Ōigawa Railway.
 The pinion wheels can be mounted on the same axle as the rail wheels, or driven separately.
 The steam locomotives on the West Coast Wilderness Railway have separate cylinders driving the pinion wheel, as do the "X"-class locomotives on the Nilgiri Mountain Railway.